clarin-eric/fcs-sru-aggregator/DEPLOYMENT.md

 Using environment variables those settings can be overwritten. `setDomains` / `PIWIK_SETDOMAINS` is an array of strings, so correct quoting is required.
 Examples: `PIWIK_SETDOMAINS=[]` for an empty list or `PIWIK_SETDOMAINS=['*.contentsearch.clarin.eu', 'contentsearch.claring.eu']` for one or more domain patterns.

+## FCS Endpoint Validator

+The [FCS Endpoint Validator](https://www.clarin.eu/fcsvalidator) can also be configured via `VALIDATOR_URL` to show a quick link on the statistics page for each FCS endpoint URL.
+This allows to easily switch to the FCS Endpoint Validator with certain inputs prefilled for a quick evaluation.

 ## Single Page Application Proxying

 The CLARIN FCS Aggregator uses a ReactJS-based single-page-application frontend.
 For (initial) requests to dynamic sub pages, the `index.html` start page needs to be returned.